dvidelabs/poly.shell/doc/api/shell.md

 options.

 `options`:

-- `options.args`: (a string or array of strings), optional extra arguments to ssh before the command to execute (these arguments are for ssh, not the command being run by ssh).

 - `options.captureLimit`: amount of output to capture in buffers given to `shell.run` callback -- see `shell.run`.
 Defaults to 64K.